Samaya07/Patterns/README.md

 # my-repo-2
-This respository contains programs in java for different patterns.
+This respository contains programs in java for creating different patterns and pattern finding.